Facebook Changes: The Good, the Bad and the Ugly

 Joseph, that’s good to hear that you like the changes.
 It’s true that FB is keeping up with the changes.

-Faissal Alhaithami
+8. Faissal Alhaithami says

 I guess facebook has done great changes! but i really don’t like the ticker. there is one change you didn’t include into your list which is the news feed change and this change what i liked most :D

-Ivin
+9. Ivin says

 I know the cnahges are probably for my good, but man, I hate it when the interface kleeps on changing.
 And everytime it DOES, it takes me days to find where I put half my Facebook stuff.